Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

-where the simplification of the first term on the right hand side comes from D-separation.
-A keypoint that appears here is that, if the sequence of features $\mya[1:T]$ is known, then $p_{\theta}(\myz[1:T] | \mya[1:T],\myu[1:T])$ has an analytical solution which is the Kalman filter or Kalman smoother (see Section~\ref{subsec:KF}).
-This Kalman solution is very classic and it is not detailed here for concision.\footnote{We can simply note that here, the Kalman solution depends only on $\theta_{\mya} \cup \theta_{\myz}$, but not on $\theta_{\myx}$.} The other factor, $p_{\theta}(\mya[1:T] | \myx[1:T],\myu[1:T])$, is more problematic.
+where the simplification of the first term on the right-hand side results from D-separation.
+A keypoint that appears here is that, if the sequence of features $\mya[1:T]$ is known, then $p_{\theta}(\myz[1:T] | \mya[1:T],\myu[1:T])$ has a closed-form solution, which is a Kalman filter or a Kalman smoother (see Section~\ref{subsec:KF}).
+This Kalman solution is classic, and it is not detailed here for conciseness.
+We can simply mention that it depends only on $\theta_{\mya} \cup \theta_{\myz}$ but not on $\theta_{\myx}$.
+The other factor, $p_{\theta}(\mya[1:T] | \myx[1:T],\myu[1:T])$, is more problematic.

-The authors of \citep{fraccaro2017disentangled} do not discuss the form of the true posterior distribution, yet they propose the following factorized inference model, that exploits the Kalman solution:
+\citet{fraccaro2017disentangled} did not discuss the form of the exact posterior distribution, yet they proposed the following factorized inference model, which exploits the Kalman solution:

 where

 is implemented with a fully-connected DNN: